bruunand/community-detection-wi/README.md

+# Introduction
+Second miniproject of the Web Intelligence course at AAU.
+In this miniproject, we implemented community detection and a simple Naive Bayes classifier for sentiment analysis.

 # Community detection
 - We tried both spectral clustering and hierarchical clustering using the Girvan-Newman algorithm
 - The Girvan Newman algorithm was simply too slow.
 In practice, it took several minutes for just one betweenness